 7. TAKE IT FOR A SPIN

 If you feel like you have to make some changes or feedback from different people can help you make it more creative then feel comfortable with sharing it on your social sites.
-Make some adjustments like changing the color, size or add more visual effect that you feel and make it appear attractive.
+Make some adjustments like changing the color, and size or adding more visual effects that you feel and make it appear attractive.

 While testing your logo by placing it on your company’s profile icon make sure to check it on each site.
 Don’t bother uploading the same icon by following the long procedure.
 Just copy and paste a sample icon on the site from the graphic program you’ve used.
 Try it out on various social media platforms to see how it looks.

-Most of the brands associate their logos with a specific geometrical shape that helps people visualize their offerings (any product or services).
-You can also create something that depicts your brand’s style and nature of your business.
+Most brands associate their logos with a specific geometrical shape that helps people visualize their offerings (any product or service).
+You can also create something that depicts your brand’s style and the nature of your business.

 An enticing logo design doesn’t need to adhere to strict guidelines but it should hold the ability to fit perfectly into every situation.
 However, for using a powerful platform like your social media sites, you need to create something that can deploy a distinctive online presence above all your competitors.